AI-powered Ingredient scanning app for Indian grocery shoppers

 Competitor Analysis

 I analyzed competitors like TruthIn, Yuka, TrashPanda to understand how users move from scanning to interpretation.
-Most relied heavily on database coverage and generic health scores, which struggle with Indian products and personalized needs.

 User flows